 Paying your rent

 Rent is charged weekly and must be paid in advance, and this is why we request payment in advance at sign up.
 We encourage all tenants to pay by Direct Debit.
 We can also help you set up a Direct Debit when you come in for the sign up.
-If you chose not to pay by Direct Debit you can pay online, by phone, in person at the Civic Centre or at the post office once you receive your rent card.
+If you chose not to pay by Direct Debit you can pay by phone, in person at the Civic Centre or at the post office once you receive your rent card.
 Please don't wait for your rent card before making your next payment as this can take several weeks to arrive.
-If you are in receipt of Housing Benefit or Universal Credit (housing costs element) we still expect payment in advance at sign up and then it is your responsibility to complete a change of circumstances form for Housing Benefit or notify the Department for Work and Pensions, via the Universal Credit Helpline on 0800 328 9344, of your new rent and address so that they can amend your claim.
+If you are in receipt of Housing Benefit or Universal Credit (housing costs element) we still expect payment in advance at sign up and then it is your responsibility to complete a change of circumstances form for Housing Benefit or notify the Department for Work and Pensions, via the Universal Credit Helpline, of your new rent and address so that they can amend your claim.
 If you claim Universal Credit please remember that you need to pay your rent as a priority out of your monthly entitlement.
 If you need help with budgeting please let us know at sign up.

 Anti-social behaviour is defined as: